Phantom-works/Adviser-Example-TwitchKeyAPI/README.md

 # Adviser-Example-TwitchKeyAPI
-An example api using entity framework
+An example api using entity framework please look in the master branch for the example.